Sentinels of Magic

-The Sentinels of Magic is a fictional team of supernaturally powered superheroes created by Geoff Johns and Matthew Dow Smith appearing in American comic books published by DC Comics.
-First appearing in Day of Judgment #1 (November 1999), the group is described as a loose confederation of mystic defenders the team was formed during the "Day of Judgment" storyline when the angel Asmodel led a coup against the demon Neron, a powerful demon lord of Hell.
-The team included DC Comics occult heroes such as Zatanna, Enchantress, Madame Xanadu, Blue Devil, Raven, and Faust.
+The Sentinels of Magic is a team of supernaturally powered superheroes created by Geoff Johns and Matthew Dow Smith appearing in American comic books published by DC Comics.
+First appearing in Day of Judgment #1 (November 1999), the group is described as a loose confederation of mystic defenders.
+The team was formed during the "Day of Judgment" storyline when the angel Asmodel led a coup against Neron, a powerful demon lord.
+The team included DC Comics occult heroes such as Zatanna, Enchantress, Madame Xanadu, Blue Devil, Raven, and Sebastian Faust.

 The Sentinels of Magic appear in various media, including a new incarnation of the team making a debut in Young Justice consisting of different characters.

 Publication history

 The team made their first appearance in Days of Judgement #1 (November 1999) as part of the "Day of Judgement" storyline.
 The title brought together several of DC Comic's occult characters as allies of the Justice League-related characters.
-The team would later be involved in the major storyline "Black Baptism" within the JLA: Black Baptism (May–August 2001) miniseries in which centered around both members Sebastian Faust and the Enchantress, the latter serving as the main antagonist alongside other characters.
-Later, the Sentinels of Magic would appear again or the final time in the "Obsidian Age" storyline in the JLA title.
+The team would later be involved in the major storyline "Black Baptism" within the JLA: Black Baptism (May–August 2001) miniseries, which centered around both members Sebastian Faust and the Enchantress, with the latter serving as the main antagonist alongside other characters.
+The Sentinels of Magic would appear again for the final time in the "Obsidian Age" storyline in the JLA title.